davidtrogers/fakerclip/README.md

 ### Fake S3 on your filesystem for Paperclip.

-Simulate writing and reading from S3 by using your filesystem as a Fake S3.
+This is a Rails Engine that helps simulate writing and reading from S3, by using your filesystem as a Fake S3.

 Instead of this:
 ``` ruby